 Now we’re getting to Guest Hook’s core area of expertise.
 As pro copywriters, we know that the headline is the handshake—along with your feature photo—and helps to entice the click.
-The headline guests them to the first line of your description, the first line gets them to the second line, etc.
+The headline moves them to read the first line of your description, the first line moves them to the second line, etc.

 “But guests don’t read!”
 Or so we hear from many rentalists.
 Our response?
 Some don’t, sure.
 But some do.
 Especially if you make the description worth reading.
 After all, some guests are super-planners and really want to learn as much as possible about a property before booking.

 We’ve lost count of how many people have told us over the years that they read every word of a description before booking their vacation.
 Those are the guests you should have in mind when you write your description.

 Now let’s talk about Phase 2… branching out from the listing sites and creating your own vacation rental marketing.
 This is the leap that turns a hobbyist into a professional.

 Keep in mind that this is a 10,000 foot view.
 Marketing for vacation rentals is a complex topic, and it takes years to master.
 And by the time you do, the landscape has changed, thanks to the pace of change in our digital world… But here are some core ideas to get you started.

 The first thing you’ll want to do is make your vacation rental business memorable.
 The most surefire way to do this is to craft a brand.